shurik179/yozh/docs/library/UI.rst

 .. function:: set_led_R(color)

    These commands set the left (respectively, right) LED to given color.
-Color must be a list of 3 numbers, showing the values of Red, Green, and Blue colors, each ranging between 0--255, e.g. ``bot.set_led_L([255,0,0])`` to set the left LED red.
-You can also define named colors for easier use, e.g.
+Color must be one of the following:
+   * a tuple of 3 numbers, showing the values of Red, Green, and Blue colors, each ranging between 0--255, e.g. ``bot.set_led_L( (255,0,0))`` to set the left LED red.
+   * A 32-bit integer, usually written in the hexadecimal form: ``0xRRGGBB``, where each letter stands for a hexadecimal digit 0...FF.
+     E.g. ``0xFF0000`` for red.
+   * One of predefined colors, e.g. ``RED``.
+Full list of predefined colors is:
+     RED, GREEN, BLUE, YELLOW, WHITE, OFF.
+You can also define your own colors, e.g.

 .. code-block:: python

-    BLUE=[0,0,255]

-    bot.set_led_L(BLUE)
+    ORANGE=0xFFA500

+    bot.set_led_L(ORANGE)

 .. function:: set_leds(color_l, color_r)

    Set colors of both LEDs at the same time.
-As before, each color is a list of three values.
 Parameter ``color_r`` is optional; if omitted, both LEDs will be set to the same color.

-.. function:: set_led_brightness(value)

-   Set the maximal brightness of both LEDs to a given value (ranging 0-255).
-   Default value is 64 (i.e., 1/4 of maximal brightness), and it is more than adequate for most purposes, so there is rarely a need to change it.
-Setting brightness to 255 would produce light bright enough to hurt your eyes (and drain the batteries rather quickly)

 Buzzer
 ------